gkowzan/alert-toast/README.md

 taps](https://docs.microsoft.com/en-us/windows/uwp/contacts-and-calendar/my-people-notifications)
 aka My People notifications.
-To use it, provide email of the contact as the `:shoulder-person` property of the `:data` plist in `mailto:<email>` format and an addres (local or http) of a GIF or PNG image as `:shoulder-payload` property.
+To use it, provide email of the contact as the `:shoulder-person` property of the `:data` plist in `mailto:<email>` format and an address (local or http) of a GIF or PNG image as `:shoulder-payload` property.
 If the file is local and you're using Cygwin or WSL, then convert the path to native Windows path with `(alert-toast--icon-path path)`.
 The contact with the provided email address needs to be pinned to the taskbar beforehand, otherwise